emiljanofoto/EM_CARRENTAL/README.md

 http://localhost:8080/swagger-ui.html

 To login, enter the username and password for the account with selected role:
-Role	Username  Password

 User	user	  user
+or
 Manager	manager	  manager
+or
 Admin	admin	  admin